Large Geometry Ion Micro Probe Facility

 Prograde and retrograde metamorphic reactions, P-T-t loops, fault movement and deep crustal fluid circulation can all be tracked and modelled using stable isotopes. - Stable Isotope Technique Development

-Micro-analytical stable isotope measurements requires Reference Materials (RM), and the LGIM Facility at Curtin has a collaborative agreement with CAMECA to characterise RM of accessory minerals for the geochemistry community. - Nuclear Forensics
+Micro-analytical stable isotope measurements requires Reference Materials (RM), and the LGIM Facility at Curtin has a collaborative agreement with CAMECA to characterise RM of minerals for the geochemistry community. - Nuclear Forensics

 SHRIMP II